Florence Turner: Biography

 Turner sometimes wrote screenplays and directed her own movies, including a number of comedies.
 She also organized her own production company, Turner Films, for which she made more than thirty shorts.
 These were shot at the Walton Studios of Cecil Hepworth, west of London.

 Turner entertained Allied troops during World War I. She returned to the U.S. after the Armistice, but was not as successful as before.
 In 1920, she again went to England, where she remained until moving to Hollywood, virtually forgotten, in 1924.

 By then she was thirty-nine years of age, and her starring days were long behind her.
 She continued to act in supporting roles into the 1930s.

 “Florence Turner was the original innocent heroine, spirited and resourceful but still pure and virginal, who, stemming as she did from the girl-woman ideals of Gene Stratton-Porter and Eleanor Porter, set the style for Mary Pickford.
 Blanche Sweet and scores of others later on.” —Biographer Charles Higham in The Art of the American Film (1973).

 In 1928, she acted in a minor role on Broadway in Sign of the Leopard, which ran for 39 performances.

 Turner was placed on the payroll at MGM by Louis B. Mayer in the 1930s, but was limited in the assignments offered.
 She mostly played bit or small parts and worked as an extra.

 Last years

 She later moved to the Motion Picture Country House, a retirement community for the industry in Woodland Hills, California.

 After appearing in more than 160 motion pictures, Turner died at the age of 61 in Woodland Hills.
 She was cremated at a mortuary in Hollywood and, at her request, there was no funeral service.
-Her ashes stored in vault 1 at Chapel of the Pines Crematory.
+Her ashes are stored in vault 1 at Chapel of the Pines Crematory.